Improving mobile connectivity in western Victoria

 Ballarat Community Health

-We assessed energy use across seven Ballarat Community Health sites and are now installing rooftop solar and batteries at five of them.
-These upgrades are expected to save around $180,000 over 15 years, freeing up funds that can be reinvested into patient-facing care across Moorabool, Pyrenees, Ballarat and Ararat communities.
+We assessed energy use across seven Ballarat Community Health (BCH) sites and are now installing rooftop solar and batteries at five of them.
+These upgrades are expected to save BCH around $180,000 over 15 years, freeing up funds that can be reinvested into patient-facing care across Moorabool, Pyrenees, Ballarat and Ararat communities.

 North Ballarat Precinct Structure Plan

-We contributed to the planning for Ballarat’s next big suburb by conducting an energy analysis to guide sustainable development to help future-proof infrastructure and make the suburb energy self-reliant.
+We contributed to the planning for Ballarat’s next big suburb by conducting an energy analysis to guide sustainable development, to help future-proof infrastructure and make the suburb energy self-reliant.

 Pyrenees Shire